koyeb/example-remix-tailwind-application/Koyeb-Review.md

 Will start by create a `components` directory inside the `app` directory then within the `components` directory, create an `Item.jsx` file that will display each individual item.
 The `Item` component will accept the item’s ID and make use of the `getItem` function to fetch the item’s detail and stores it in the `item` state to be used to populate the item.

-The loading state is created in case of data not being available before render, we use the loading state to determine when the data is not yet available and render a loading text or you can use a spinner or a skeleton.
+The loading state is created in case of data not being available before it renders.
+We use the loading state to determine if the data is not yet available and, in that case, render a loading text, or if you would prefer a spinner or a skeleton.

 ```jsx
 // app/components/item.jsx